jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

   (b) may call for and receive a report, from any person considered by the Judge to be qualified to advise, on the effect on the complainant of giving evidence in the ordinary way or any alternative way.
 (4) When considering whether to give a direction under this section, the Judge must have regard to— (a) whether the interests of justice require a departure from the usual procedure under section 106A in the particular case; and
   (b) the matters in section 103(3) and (4).

+**Giving of family violence evidence by witnesses in Family Court proceedings**

+### 106BA Sections 106BB and 106BC apply to witnesses giving family violence evidence in Family Court proceedings
+Sections 106BB and 106BC apply to a witness who is to give or is giving family violence evidence in a Family Court proceeding.

+### 106BB Giving family violence evidence in Family Court proceedings
+(1) A witness in a Family Court proceeding who is to give or is giving family violence evidence is entitled to give evidence in 1 or more alternative ways so that—
+  (a) the witness gives evidence in either or both of the following ways:
+    (i) while in the courtroom but unable to see 1 or more other persons to whom the evidence relates (for example, another witness, a party or another party to the proceeding, or both):
+    (ii) from an appropriate place outside the courtroom, either in New Zealand or elsewhere:
+  (b) by use of any appropriate practical and technical means the Judge and any lawyers can see and hear the witness giving evidence, in accordance with any regulations made under section 201:
+  (c) the parties can see and hear the witness, unless the Judge directs otherwise.
+(2) A witness who gives evidence of any kind in one way is entitled to give the other parts of their evidence in 1 or more other ways.
+(3) Any party intending to call a witness in a Family Court proceeding who will give family violence evidence must provide every other party and the court with a written notice stating the 1 or more ways in which the witness will give their evidence (which may be or include the ordinary way).
+(4) Unless a Judge permits otherwise, the notice required under subsection (3) must be given— (a) as early as practicable; and
+  (b) in any event, no later than 28 days before the hearing.
+(5) If a party has given notice under subsection (3) and it is no longer possible or desirable for the witness to give evidence by the means stated in the notice, the party—
+  (a) may file an amended notice; but
+  (b) must do so as early as practicable.

+### 106BC Direction that family violence evidence be given in ordinary way or different alternative way
+(1) Despite section 106BB, if a notice given under section 106BB(3) states that a witness is to give all or any part of their evidence in an alternative way, the Judge may give a direction that the witness give evidence or that part of their evidence—
+  (a) in the ordinary way under section 83; or
+  (b) in a different alternative way under section 106BB.
+(2) A direction under subsection (1) may be made—
+  (a) on an application made by any other party; or (b) on the Judge’s own initiative.
+(3) An application for a direction under subsection (1) must be made— (a) as early as practicable before the hearing; or (b) at a later time permitted by a Judge.
+(4) Before giving a direction under this section, the Judge— (a) must give each party an opportunity to be heard in chambers; and (b) may call for and receive a report, from any person considered by the Judge to be qualified to advise, on the effect on the witness of giving evidence in the ordinary way or any alternative way.
+(5) When considering whether to give a direction under this section, the Judge must, in addition to any other matter that the Judge considers relevant, have regard to—
+  (a) whether the interests of justice require a departure from the usual procedure under section 106BB(1) in the particular case; and
+  (b) the matters in section 103(3) and (4).

 **Giving of evidence by sexual case complainants or propensity witnesses**